Harrier (dog breed): History

 By the middle of the 20th Century, there were fewer than 50 Harrier packs and the AMHB banned the sale of registered Harriers and strictly controlled the breeding of dogs and sale of Harriers outside other registered packs, the result being that they all but disappeared outside the hunting community.
 The Kennel Club eventually withdrew breed recognition in the early 1970s.

 By 2013, there were only 18 Harrier Packs in the UK.
 In 2022, there were only 13 Harrier Packs (eight Stud Book, five West Country): there were now under 750 Harriers left in the UK, and only 300 West Country Harriers left in the world.

-In France and the USA, Harrier enthusiasts kept the breed going.
+In France and the US, Harrier enthusiasts kept the breed going.
 France is the only nation with two dogs achieving world recognition with Iran des Coutas in 1974 and Alicien in 2011.
-In the USA, Emmy was BOB at Westminster Dog Show in 2018 and Whisper was BOB in 2020.
+In the US, Emmy was BOB at Westminster Dog Show in 2018 and Whisper was BOB in 2020.

 The Harrier was recognised again by the UK Kennel Club in January 2020.
 As of 2022, there were over 50 pure bred Harriers registered with the KC.

 At the World Dog Show 2021, British Harrier Ross Demon for Evforce was awarded the title of World Winner becoming only the third Harrier to be awarded this title (Iran de Coutas WW1974, Alician WW2011).
 In October 2021, the UK Kennel Club released the Interim Breed Standard, which meant that for the first time in 50 years Harriers could be shown under Kennel Club rules.
-The first KC show was the Ladies' Kennel Association in Birmingham on December 11, 2021 where 18 Harriers were entered in AVNSC (Any Variety Not Separately Classified).
+The first KC show was the Ladies' Kennel Association in Birmingham on December 11, 2021, where 18 Harriers were entered in AVNSC (Any Variety Not Separately Classified).